CIAT-DAPA/cwr_cwrdiversity.org/wp-content/plugins/wp-miniaudioplayer/readme.txt

 After that your player should work fine.

 == Changelog ==

+= 1.7.3 =
+* Bug fix: Fixed a bug that was preventing the correct behavior if used to replace the default Wordpress media player.

+= 1.7.2 =
+* Bug fix: Solved a bug introduced with the last 1.7.0 release that was preventing the TinyMCE editor to work properly.

+= 1.7.1 =
+* New option: You can now choose if the speaker icon in the player should mute/unmute or just play the audio.

+= 1.7.0 =
+* New option: If the "Replace the default WP media player" is checked you can now choose to show or hide the filename inside the player.

+= 1.6.9 =
+* Feature: On mobile devices clicking on the mute button just play the audio (on mobile devices you can't mute other than from the hardware control).

+= 1.6.8 =
+* Bug fix: if the file url contain parameters the download failed.
+* Bug fix: if used to replace the default WP player with a playlist the Author and the title where not updated.

 = 1.6.7 =
 * Bug fix: if the component was replacing the default WordPress embed player the settings defined in the settings page were not applied.